mriekkinen/openplacefinder/docs/guide.md

 Map features represent physical objects on the ground.
 OpenPlaceFinder supports a wide variety of feature types, but it works best with point-like features, such as buildings and smaller natural features.

 Each feature type is known by one unique name.
-Admittedly, in some cases, guessing the name used by the system can be challenging.
+To make things a little easier, for many features the system recognizes a few alternative terms.
+Regardless, in some cases, guessing the name used by the system can be challenging.
 Usually there are good reasons for a choice but, to a degree, it is a matter of convention agreed upon by the OpenStreetMap community.

 A few examples of convention include